 LifeWatch

-The next meeting in Santander (2-4th September) will be key to consolidate the work being done.
+The next meeting in Santander (2-4th September) will be the key to consolidate the work being done.
 Most partners have confirmed their presence, including also the direct participation from EGI.eu.
 Another presentation to the whole community will take place in Rome in September, in the European Ecology Meeting, showing the framework running on the EGI Federated Cloud in a LW booth (in collaboration with LW-Italy).
-Another demo will be given in the EGI conference in Bari by November 2015, in close collaboration with the INDIGO-DataCloud team.
-A session at Bari has been requested to discuss the progress of different activities.
+Another demo will be given at the EGI conference in Bari in November 2015, in close collaboration with the INDIGO-DataCloud team.
+A session at Bari conference has been requested to discuss the progress of different activities.

 Also before the end of 2015 at least two workshops/demos will show in Spain the potential of the EGI-LW IaaS and PaaS solutions, using the specific LW resources being integrated in the EGI Federated Cloud.
 One of the workshops will be oriented to applications for a LIFE project, another one to management applications for the environmental authorities.
 Another workshop will address their use by SME.